OctopusDeploy/docs/docs/approvals/index.md

 ![ServiceNow deployment waiting for approval](service-nowtask-status-with-cr.png)

 This new integration links Octopus deployments to ServiceNow change requests and automatically creates pre-populated, normal change requests.
 You get improved traceability out-of-the-box, and you can prove to auditors that every controlled deployment has a change request.
-This ensures your CI/CD and release management processes are compliant with company policies and regulation.
+This ensures your CI/CD and release management processes are compliant with company policies and regulations.
 What’s included in our ServiceNow support?

 - Easy workflow configuration, so it's straightforward to integrate Octopus with ServiceNow.